colejcummins/learn-crypto/README.md

 ### 1. Python Introduction

-For python/programming beginners start with the *Python Introduction*, using the *Python Toolkit* as a resource
+Python/programming beginners start with the *Python Introduction*, using the *Python Toolkit* as a resource

 This is a short introduction to python concepts, including: